priidukull/counter/README.md

 Argument fname must point to an existing file.
 Otherwise the program will exist.

-Arguments open and close must be legal times in the format {H:MM}.
+The value open or close must be a legal time expressed in the {H:MM}.
 Otherwise the program will exit.

 Any line in the CSV file that could not be read by the parser will be ignored.
 Info about each ignored line will be printed at the end of the output.
 An example: